openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

 If object reference evaluation completes abruptly, then so does the entire field access expression.

-An object reference used for Field Access must be a non-nullish reference type ``T``.
+An object reference used to access a field must be a non-nullish reference type ``T``.
 Otherwise, a :index:`compile-time error` occurs.

-Field access expression is valid if the identifier refers to an accessible (see :ref:`Accessible`) member field in type ``T``.
+A field access expression is valid if the identifier refers to an accessible (see :ref:`Accessible`) member field in type ``T``.
 A :index:`compile-time error` occurs otherwise.